Gross motor activities. I’m a huge fan of ways to get the kids to move!

 There ya go.
 A very simple list of 40 gross motor activities to inspire you to create the environment to get your kids moving today.
 Which one will you start with?

-How have you gotten the kids moving lately?
+How have you gotten the kids moving with a gross motor activity lately?

 Click the image below for 30 more gross motor activities!